 If you have installed your Intex pool without placing paver blocks under the legs, it is very likely that the legs will bend.
 It is important to keep in mind that dirt, no matter how stiff, will turn into soft mud once water leaks into it.
 This will cause the legs to sink and not stay straight anymore.

 The legs of a pool have to support the entire weight of the water in it, so it is imperative that they have a strong base beneath them.
-Absence of this base is a leading cause of the legs being bent.
+The absence of this base is a leading cause of the legs being bent.

 The only way out of here is to get good quality, strong paver blocks to place under each leg of the Intex pool separately.
 You can get either wooden or concrete blocks.
 These have to be dug in the ground a little bit to ensure that they are similar in height and the pool stays level.